Affirmative Action's Cumulative Fractional Assignments: Introduction

-\paragraph{The Executive.} In August 2006, the University Grants Commission (UGC) issued \textit{Guidelines for Strict Implementation of Reservation Policy of the Government in Universities} to all government educational institutions in India.\footnote{UGC is a statutory autonomous organization responsible for implementation of policy of the Central Government in the matter of admissions as well as recruitment to the teaching and non-teaching posts in central universities, state universities and institutions which are deemed to be universities.}\footnote{Document last accessed on 12 June 2021 at \url{https://www.ugc.ac.in/pdfnews/7633178_English.pdf}} Through this document the UGC prohibited the practice of treating \textit{department as the unit} for application of the reservation scheme, that is, for calculating the proportion of seats to be reserved (see clause 6(c) in the guidelines).
-Instead, UGC mandated \textit{university as the unit} for the purpose of reservation.
-That is, the positions in a university shall be clubbed together across departments as three separate categories: professors, associate professors (or readers), and assistant professors (or lecturers), for the application of the rule of reservation (see clause 8(a)(v) in the guidelines).
-However, UGC's order was challenged in the court.
+\textbf{The Executive.} In August 2006, the University Grants Commission (UGC) issued \textit{Guidelines for Strict Implementation of Reservation Policy of the Government in Universities} to all government educational institutions in India.\footnote{UGC is a statutory autonomous organization responsible for the implementation of the policy of the Central Government in the matter of admissions as well as recruitment to the teaching and non-teaching posts in central universities, state universities and institutions which are deemed to be universities.}\footnote{Document last accessed on 22 February 2024 at \url{https://www.ugc.ac.in/pdfnews/7633178_English.pdf}} Through these guidelines, the UGC prohibited the practice of treating \textit{department as the unit} for application of the reservation scheme, that is, for calculating the proportion of seats to be reserved (see clause 6(c) in the guidelines).
+Instead, UGC mandated \textit{university as the unit} for reservation.
+That is, the vacancies in a university shall be clubbed together across departments as three separate categories: professors, associate professors (or readers), and assistant professors (or lecturers), for the application of the rule of reservation (see clause 8(a)(v) in the guidelines).
+However, UGC's order was challenged in court.

-\paragraph{The Judiciary.} In April 2017, the Allahabad High Court allowed a petition demanding reservations in faculty posiitons treating department as the unit, and quashed clauses 6(c) and 8(a)(v) of the UGC Guidelines of 2006.\footnote{Judgement last accessed on 12 June 2021 at \url{https://indiankanoon.org/doc/177500970/} } The court argued that treating the university as the unit ``would be not only impracticable, unworkable but also unfair and unreasonable" for the following two reasons stated in the judgment:
+\textbf{The Judiciary.} In April 2017, the Allahabad High Court allowed a petition demanding reservations in faculty vacancies treating the department as the unit and quashed clauses 6(c) and 8(a)(v) of the UGC Guidelines of 2006.\footnote{Judgement last accessed on 22 February 2024 at \url{https://indiankanoon.org/doc/177500970/} } The court argued that treating the university as the unit ``would be not only impracticable, unworkable but also unfair and unreasonable" for the following two reasons stated in the judgment: